 It is I believe notorious, that if Country Dancing continues to decline as fast as it has done for sometime past, that the once delightful amusement will shortly dwindle into mere running, and that beautiful regularity of movement, which should always be displayed in a Country Dance, be perverted into a chaos of riot and confusion.
 [And he goes on in this vein for 24 pages.]

 Not that I'm any better!
 When I started dancing in England there were plenty of Traditional English (now known as “ceilidh-style”) dances to rants, hornpipes and polkas in addition to the slow graceful ones; now most are walked.
 And when I moved to The States in 1997 for a year I chose the Boston area because I wanted to attend the Wednesday English dance in Boston with Bare Necessities and the Monday American dance at the Scout House in Concord, Massachusetts with Tony Parkes and Yankee Ingenuity.
 The English dancing under Helene Cornelius was all that I expected, but I found that Tony Parkes' popularity had slumped and the Monday dance now featured a range of callers.
 For me it was a great disappointment.
 Many of the dancers didn't fit the figures to the music (which was excellent, I must say), and I felt that they didn't care, so long as they got a partner swing and a neighbour swing in every dance.
 I believe that when Tony was in charge the dancing was much better.
 And he would always call some “chestnuts” — the old traditional contras like “Money Musk” (loosely based on the Scottish dance “Monymusk” as is the tune) and “Chorus Jig” where the “actives” really were active and the twos played a subordinate role — those had been pretty much dropped from the repertoire.
-Going back in 2016 I found that things had changed even more, and I don't think I'll be dancing there again.
+In 2016 I went there again, found that things had changed even more, and I don't think I'll go back.

 Perhaps it was a sign of the times that in 1872 a book was published (anonymously) in New York, with the reassuring title “Ball-Room Dancing Without a Master, and complete guide to the Etiquette, Toilet, Dress and Management of the ball-room; with all the Principal Dances in Popular Use”.
 The publishers are very clear in their intentions: